-How have Latin Americans constructed and interpreted racial and ethnic identities and ideologies?
+How have Latin Americans constructed and interpreted racial, ethnic, class, and gender identities and ideologies?
 We will begin this course with a theoretical discussion of race, class, and gender, and then proceed to an evaluation of how they intersect and influence each other in a Latin American context.
-How do these identities help us understand Panamanian history and culture?
-What functions have these identities played in Panama, and how have they influenced cultural, economic, and political developments?
-How have the intersections of these identities contributed to the emergence of new forms of identity that contribute to the rich diversity that makes up Panama?
+How do these identities help us understand Latin American history and culture?
+What functions have these identities played in Latin American societies, and how have they influenced cultural, economic, and political developments?
+How have the intersections of these identities contributed to the emergence of new forms of identity that contribute to the rich diversity that is Latin America?
 Throughout this entire process we will constantly critique our assumptions of these categories in order to understand better the purposes they play in society.